millerj870/millerj870.github.io/_posts/2024-11-07-litany-for-those-not-ready-for-healing.md

 Let us not offer clichés to the grieving, those whose hearts are being torn asunder.<br>
 </quote>

-These lines are excerpts from **[A Litany for Those not Ready for Healing](https://uuwestport.org/a-litany-for-those-not-ready-for-healing-by-dr-yolanda-pierce/)**, Dr. Yolanda Pierce.
+<p>These lines are excerpts from **[A Litany for Those not Ready for Healing](https://uuwestport.org/a-litany-for-those-not-ready-for-healing-by-dr-yolanda-pierce/)**, Dr. Yolanda Pierce.

 <!--
 SYNTAX FOR IMAGES